SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Experiments

 \subsection{One Motion Prior for $100+\mathrm{N}$ Styles}

-SMP serves as a modular motion style reward model that guides policy training without requiring access to the original motion dataset.
-This enables the application of various adaptation techniques to our diffusion-based reward model to further shape the motion prior.
-We train a general 100style-conditioned motion diffusion model $f(\rvx^i, c)$ using the entire 20-hour 100STYLE dataset, where $c$ is a style label.
-Classifier-free guidance (CFG) can then be applied to reshape this general prior into style-specific motion priors:
+SMP serves as a modular motion-style reward model that guides policy training without requiring access to the original motion dataset.
+This enables the application of various adaptation techniques to the diffusion-based reward model that can further shape the motion prior.
+To demonstrate this capability, we train a general 100style-conditioned motion diffusion model $f(\rvx^i, c)$ using the entire 20-hour 100STYLE dataset, where $c$ is a style label.
+Classifier-free guidance (CFG) can then be applied to reshape this general prior into style-specific motion priors~\citep{ho2022classifier}:

-where the style-conditioned prediction $f(\rvx^i, c_{\mathrm{zombie}})$ is applied to the unconditional prediction $f(\rvx^i, \emptyset)$ according to the guidance weight $w_{\mathrm{cfg}}$.
+where the style-conditioned prediction $f(\rvx^i, c_{\mathrm{style}})$ is applied to the unconditional prediction $f(\rvx^i, \emptyset)$ according to the guidance weight $w_{\mathrm{cfg}}$.
 These adapted priors can be used to train policies for a given task using different behavioral styles.
 The performance statistics for policies trained with various styles are reported in \Cref{tab:100style}.
-All policies are trained using the same underlying SMP model with different style labels.
+All policies are trained using the same underlying SMP model conditioned on different style labels.
 We find that simply setting the CFG scale to 1.0 is generally sufficient to specialize the 100-style prior into distinct style-specific priors, enabling agents to perform tasks with diverse stylistic behaviors, as shown in \Cref{fig:teaser}.
-While AMP can achieve comparable performance, it requires training different style-specific discriminators using style-specific datasets.
-In contrast, using fixed pretrained discriminators (AMP-Frozen) is ineffective in producing the desired stylistics behaviors.
-With AMP-Frozen, we observe that the discriminator’s accuracy drops over the course of policy training, which indicates that the policy is exploiting the reward model.
-This exploitation often leads to unnatural behaviors.
+While AMP can produce comparable results, it requires training different style-specific discriminators using curated style-specific datasets.
+In contrast, using a fixed pretrained discriminator (AMP-Frozen) is ineffective in producing the desired stylistics behaviors.
+With AMP-Frozen, we observe that the discriminator’s accuracy drops over the course of policy training, which indicates that the policy is exploiting errors in the discriminator.
+This exploitation often leads to unnatural behaviors that nonetheless elicit a high score from the discriminator.
 Qualitative comparisons of the various methods are available in the supplementary video.